-Architecture: We achieve goals 1 and 3 through separate front-end queues for each thread to send its branch information.
+Architecture: We achieve goals 1 and 3 through separate lock-free front-end queues adapted from Lamport's algorithm [15] for each thread to send its branch information.
 The monitor thread asynchronously scans the queues and processes the information without using any locks.
 We achieve goal 2 through the use of a back-end hash table to store the branches based on their identifiers.
 The architecture of the monitor is illustrated in Figure 4.